 A. If you earned your RPR certification between the dates of 1/1/1978 – 5/31/2009, you are eligible to submit your RPR date for verification.

 Q. Can I get college credit for my RMR certification?

 A. If you earned your RMR certification between the dates of 11/1/1990 – 2/28/2009, you are eligible to submit your RMR date for verification.

 Program accreditation and complaint procedure

-NCRA's Continuing Education Program is nationally recognized and accredited by the American Council on Continuing Education and Training (ACCET).
+NCRA's Continuing Education Program is nationally recognized and accredited by the Accrediting Council on Continuing Education & Training (ACCET).
 It is the mutual goal of ACCET and NCRA institution to ensure that educational training programs provided by NCRA are of the highest possible quality and conform to industry standards and best practices.
-If problems arise, program participants are encouraged to contact NCRA at 800-272-NCRA (6272) or email@example.com.
+If problems arise, program participants are encouraged to contact NCRA at 800-272-NCRA (6272) or firstname.lastname@example.org.
 In most cases, a satisfactory resolution can be reached via NCRA's internal complaint procedures.
 In the event that a participant feels that NCRA has failed to comply with ACCET's Standards and/or policies, that participant has the right to file a complaint directly with ACCET.
-Information about how to file a compaint is contained in ACCET Document 49.1.
+Information about how to file a complaint is contained in ACCET Document 49.1.
 Note that ACCET will process complaints which involve ACCET standards and policies and, therefore, are within the scope of the accrediting agency.